charmplusplus/charm/doc/ampi/manual.rst

 .. code-block:: bash

-   $ ./build AMPI gni-crayxc --with-production --disable-ampi-error-checking
+   $ ./build AMPI-only gni-crayxc --with-production --disable-ampi-error-checking

 AMPI can also be built with support for multithreaded parallelism on any communication layer by adding "smp" as an option after the build target.